Gold Coast Suns

 With the future looking rosey, in 1997 the club "merged" with the Fitzroy Lions.
 With Fitzroy bankrupt, Brisbane presented a plan to cover its debts and the administrator agreed to let Brisbane have Fitzroy's moniker, players, colours and song.

+On the field, performances hit a brick wall.
+After the Bears finished third in 1996, the injection of Fitzroy players gave it arguable the best playing list in the AFL, yet the club could only finish its first season in 8th place and its second season in last place.
 In desperation, the Lions turned to Leigh Mathews, one of the toughest and dirtiest players in VFL history.
 Leigh cultivated a team in the mould of a Lion.
 Players were expected to be big, strong and hard at it.
 The playing style was simple and unintelligent - push the ball forward, tackle hard, run hard, be hard and hurt the other team.

 In keeping with the Frankenstein theme of the club, Mathews also decided that being on the cutting edge of medicine would help achieve the ultimate prize.
 It started with caffeine tablets for extra stimulation.
 Later the players had small plastic stents inserted in their elbows so that they could be given oxygenated blood transfusions or saline drips at half time.